Chemical biology: History

 Although considered a relatively new scientific field, the term "chemical biology" has been in use since the early 20th century, and has roots in scientific discovery from the early 19th century.
-The term 'chemical biology' can be traced back to an early appearance in a book published by Alonzo E. Taylor in 1907 titled "On Fermentation", and was subsequently used in John B. Leathes' 1930 article titled "The Harveian Oration on The Birth of Chemical Biology".
+The term 'chemical biology' can be traced back to an early appearance in a book published by Alonzo E. Taylor in 1907 titled On Fermentation, and was subsequently used in John B. Leathes' 1930 article titled "The Harveian Oration on The Birth of Chemical Biology".
 However, it is unclear when the term was first used.

 Friedrich Wöhler's 1828 synthesis of urea is an early example of the application of synthetic chemistry to advance biology.
 It showed that biological compounds could be synthesized with inorganic starting materials and weakened the previous notion of vitalism, or that a 'living' source was required to produce organic compounds.
 Wöhler's work is often considered to be instrumental in the development of organic chemistry and natural product synthesis, both of which play a large part in modern chemical biology.

 Friedrich Miescher's work during the late 19th century investigating the cellular contents of human leukocytes led to the discovery of 'nuclein', which would later be renamed DNA.
 After isolating the nuclein from the nucleus of leukocytes through protease digestion, Miescher used chemical techniques such as elemental analysis and solubility tests to determine the composition of nuclein.
 This work would lay the foundations for Watson and Crick's discovery of the double-helix structure of DNA.

 The rising interest in chemical biology has led to several journals dedicated to the field.
 Nature Chemical Biology, created in 2005, and ACS Chemical Biology, created in 2006, are two of the most well-known journals in this field, with impact factors of 14.8 and 4.0 respectively.
+Chemical Biology is regarded as a distinct field, but many scientists with formal academic education in Biochemistry or Molecular Biology have also contributed to Chemical Biology, showing the overlap between these mentioned fields.